SubhajitSK/Real-Time-Chat-Application/README.md

 Unfortunately, I'm currently facing challenges while implementing the "Who Is Typing" feature in the application.
 Despite my efforts, the functionality is not working as intended.

-I'm actively working on resolving this issue, and I appreciate your patience.
-If you have any insights or suggestions that could help in overcoming this obstacle, please feel free to share them.

 Thank you for your understanding.